khanshoaib3/minecraft-access/doc/FEATURES.md

 The mod will simulate the feedback you get when typing text in other software's input boxes.
 It will speak the text that you delete, select, pass with cursor on [Chat Screen](https://minecraft.wiki/w/Chat), [Book Edit Screen](#book-editing), [Command Block Screen](https://minecraft.wiki/w/Command_Block#Modification) and so on.
+Note that we have to speak whole unfinished book title while signing a book since you can't move the cursor in that state, which means that the cursor will stay at the end of title and ignoring your cursor moving operations.

 The mod also simplifies the original [command](https://minecraft.wiki/w/Commands) suggestion narration for a better typing experience with lesser annoying too-detailed narrations.
 The content of one command suggestion narration will be like "{the order of focused suggestion}x{total number of suggestions} {suggestion} selected", the format can be customized in the config.